kubernetes-sigs/kueue/docs/tasks/administer_cluster_resources.md

 # Administer Cluster resources

-This page shows you how to represent your cluster resource limits and to establish fair sharing rules among the tenants.
+This page shows you how to represent your cluster resource quotas and to establish fair sharing rules among the tenants.

 The intended audience for this page are cluster administrators.